 - Apply the balm as a preventive treatment or to help soften dry paw pads or noses.
 Use within 1 to 2 years.

-Booties: Yes, your dog might look a little silly, but dog boots are actually quite effective at protecting his feet from snow and ice as well as de-icing products, which can make your dog sick if he licks it off his paws.
+Booties: Yes, your dog might look a little silly, but dog boots are actually quite effective at protecting dog feet from snow and ice as well as de-icing products, which can make your dog sick if he licks it off his paws.
 These products can also burn pads and the sensitive skin between their toes, causing great pain and distress.
-“The boots my dogs wear in winter if temps fall into the single digits or below zero come from Ruffwear,” says Roxanne Hawn, AKC Family Dog grooming columnist.
-Another popular brand is Pawz, available at most major pet stores.
+We’ve reviewed and selected the top dog boots for all canines.

 Trimming: Keeping the paw hair short is also important as it will prevent snow and ice from forming balls that can lead to chaffing, chapping, and even cuts.
 Trim the hairs around the outside of your dog’s paw so that it doesn’t extend past the boundaries of the paw.
 You can also use a small battery-operated trimmer to shorten the hair between the paw pads.
 (Contact a pro if you have a fidgety dog or don’t feel comfortable doing this.)